kalawaja/yuppie-poff/README.md

 # Yuppie - Poff

-It is an application that includes graphical and locational filtering of the text field shares that users write with the `Yuppie`, `Ehh` and `Poff` buttons they choose according to their emotional state.
+It is an application that includes graphical and locational filtering of the text field shares that users write with the `Yuppie`, `Ehh` and `Poff` radio inputs they choose according to their emotional state.

 ## Technology